htdangkhoa/google-ads/README.md

 ## Development

+> [!WARNING]
+> This library is using `ts-proto` to generate the gRPC client.
+Since v2, `ts-proto` has changed the way to encode the request for image upload.
+Don't migrate to `ts-proto` v2 or higher until the issue is fixed.

 ### Prerequisites

 - Protocol Buffer Compiler (protoc) version 3.0.0 or greater.
 The latest version can be downloaded from [here](https://grpc.io/docs/protoc-installation/)